szou011/basics/README.md

 # inPython
-Codes in python for workflow automation or efficiency improvment
+Codes in python for workflow automation or efficiency improvments All codes in Python 3